AP sources: White House aware of Russian bounties in 2019

 The officials would not name the specific groups or give specific locations in Afghanistan or time frames for when they were detained.

-Dmitry Peskov, a spokesman for Russian President Vladimir Putin, denied that Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.
+Dmitry Peskov, a spokesman for Putin, denied that Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.

 The U.S. is investigating whether any Americans died as a result of the Russian bounties.
 Officials are focused in particular on an April 2019 attack on an American convoy.
 Three U.S. Marines were killed after a car rigged with explosives detonated near their armored vehicles as they returned to Bagram Airfield, the largest U.S. military installation in Afghanistan.